ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_intro.rst

     ansible-playbook playbook.yml -f 10

-Use the ``--verbose`` flag when running your playbook to see detailed output from successful and unsuccessful modules.
+Use the ``--verbose`` flag when running your playbook to see detailed output from successful and unsuccessful tasks.

 Running playbooks in check mode